 Decorating an open plan is always challenging, even more so when it is a smaller open plan area.
 When you have limited space, every design element counts.

 But challenging does not mean impossible.
-We will give you some tips on how to decorate a functional yet elegant studio apartment.
+We will give you some tips on how to decorate a studio apartment that is both functional and elegant .

 Divide and conquer